tongnguyen12/NitroSensual/README.md

 - **Fan control**: NitroSensual writes to the NitroSense registry keys and communicates with the PredatorSense service to set fan speeds.

 - **Temperature monitoring**: Uses [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) via its DLL to read CPU and GPU temperatures.
 The DLL is automatically downloaded and extracted if not present.

+> If something breaks, due to how it's designed you can reset fan speeds in NitroSense by manually setting speed or switching to Auto.

 ## Installation